codingispink/Predict-House-Values-/README.md

 6. Compare three models
 ## I. Concepts

-**KNN**: "*non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point."*
+**KNN for numerical prediction**: "*non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point."*

 **Regression Tree**: constructs a tree model to predict the house value based on the decision rules.
 It recursively splits the data into subsets based on the info variables.